jeffhoek/debezium-stack/mongodb-kafka-opensearch/README.md

 ## MongoDB

 ### Initiate the Replica Set
-We will eventually extend the compose startup process to do this automatically, but for now you will need to run this command:
+We will eventually automate this, but for now you will need to _manually_ initialize (initiate) the replica set.

-First, log into mongodb (enter the password when prompted):
+First, log in to mongodb using mongosh (enter the password when prompted):
 ```
 mongosh -u root
 ```